koenderks/jfa/cran-comments.md

 This is a submission for version 0.6.3.
 In this version I have:

-* Improved overall user-friendlyness of the package with minor changes.
+* Changed some internal code for compatibility with R 4.2.1.

 ## Test environments